 The Maldives isn't just known for its snorkeling and scuba diving.
 It also ranks highly as one of the world's top dolphin destinations.
 Dolphins are everywhere in the Maldives.
+They're really friendly and are frequently known to swim up to tourist boats.
 They may even swim past your over-water villa!

-Many resorts in the Maldives offer dolphin watching trips.
+Many resorts in the Maldives offer dolphin watching trips as part of their standard guest experiences.
 However, sightings aren't guaranteed.
 To maximize your chances of spotting some, head to little-known Meemu Atoll and its Muli Channel (the success rate is said to be 85%).
 There are only two resorts in the area -- Medhufushi Island Resort and Hakuraa Hura.

 All kinds of water sports are possible in the Maldives.
 Kayaking, paddle-boarding, jet-skiing, water-skiing, parasailing, windsurfing, wake-boarding, kite-surfing -- you name it!
 Many resorts provide a selection of these activities for free.